pdlfs/deltafs-umbrella/README.md

+**Download, build, and install deltafs, its friends, and their minimum dependencies in a single step.**

 # deltafs-umbrella

-Download and build deltafs and its dependencies in a single step.
+This package is designed to help our collaborators to quickly setup deltafs on various computing platforms ranging from commodity NFS PRObE clusters to highly-specialized Cray systems customized by different national labs.
+The package features a highly-automated process that downloads, builds, and installs deltafs (including many of its friends and all their dependencies) along with a demo application (VPIC) that has been preloaded to use deltafs to perform file system activities.

+Written on top of cmake, deltafs-umbrella is expected to work with most major computing platforms.
+We have successfully run deltafs-umbrella on CMU PDL Narwhal, NERSC Edison, and NERSC Cori.

+### Modules

+* deltafs dependencies
+  * mercury rpc
+  * cci
+  * bmi
+* deltafs
+  * deltafs
+* vpic
+  * deltafs-vpic-preload
+  * vpic

 ### Requirements

-A recent compiler with standard build tools, git, cmake (3.0 or newer), and optionally internet access to github.com.
+A recent CXX compiler with standard building tools including make, cmake (used by deltafs), and automake (used by some of our dependencies), as well as a few other common library packages including libboost (used by mercury rpc) and libltdl (used by cci).

-On Ubuntu 16.04 LTS, these requirements may be installed by:
+On Ubuntu 16.04, these requirements can be obtained by:

 ```
-sudo apt-get update
+sudo apt-get update # Optional, but recommended

-sudo apt-get install gcc g++ make cmake pkg-config
+sudo apt-get install gcc g++ make cmake
-sudo apt-get install autoconf automake libtool
+sudo apt-get install autoconf automake libtool pkg-config
-sudo apt-get install libltdl-dev
+sudo apt-get install libboost-dev libltdl-dev
 sudo apt-get install git
 ```